 Passage of Step 2 Clinical Knowledge and Step 2 Clinical Skills is required for graduation.
 Passing scores must be documented no later than May 1 of the year graduating.
 Initial attempts at Step 2 exams must be taken by October 15 of the year preceding graduation.
 Failure to document a passing score by May 1 will result in a delay in graduation.
+If a student fails COMLEX Level II PE they must immediately contact the Director of the EPC course to discuss remediation exercises.
 Students are only allowed four attempts at passing Level 2 -CE and PE.